vadimpronin/guacamole-lite/README.md

 node's [net.connect()](https://nodejs.org/api/net.html#net_net_connect_port_host_connectlistener) function.

 ### Default connection options
 You don't necessary need to pass all connection parameters in the token.
-You can omit common setting for all your connections by moving them to **clientOptions** in guacamole-lite server:
+You can omit settings that are common for all your connections by moving them to **clientOptions** in guacamole-lite server:

 ```javascript
 #!/usr/bin/env node